Lachtan9K/spselit-javascript/07-Collections.md

 Add new one by setting next index to value.
 Either by knowing next number or using length value.

+    //command / script execution
+    //using arrays from above
     fruits[3] = "kiwi"; //adding new one

     console.log(fruits);

 And removing them.

+    //command / script execution
+    //using arrays from above
     fruits[3] = undefined; //only sets value to undefined

     fruits.length = 3; //shortens the array (removing place itself)